dimircea/iotduino/README.md

 The code lets room for optimizations, but in its current state is fast enough to be used with HC-SR04 ultrasonic distance sensor.

-### The source code on this github repo and the node module via npm become available in the next couple of days!

 Features:
 ========
 The following Arduino methods are supported: